 #12 Seek Assistance from Non-Traditional Lenders

 Traditional banks and mortgage lenders may have strict credit score requirements.
-Explore alternative mortgage lenders, credit unions, and local community banks that may have more flexible lending criteria.
+Explore alternative lenders, credit unions, and local community banks that may have more flexible lending criteria and easier path to a mortgage approval.

 #13 .
 Consider Working with a Mortgage Broker